 Here are some new target customer profiles to think about:

 a.
-Local daytrippers, domestic instead of International travelers. – This the most likely scenario for a target audience post Co-vid because of regulation and the fear of traveling too far, and if your target market was traditionally foreign,a domestic target could vary in language, and in different needs.
+Local daytrippers, domestic instead of International travelers. – We've seen this in many countries that opened up in May onward.
+Consumers are uncertain about regulations and have a fear of traveling too far, and if your target market was traditionally foreign,a domestic target could vary in language, and in different needs.
 Local travelers may like to do different things, and pricing may be different.
-For example: If you historically offered a city tour, a domestic, local traveler may more likely book an adventure that is not easily accessible, and not somewhere they can get to in their own car.
+For example: If you historically offered a city tour, a local traveler may more likely book an adventure that is not easily accessible, and not somewhere they can get to in their own car.
 Do you have a few packages, rooms, or attractions to appeal to them?*

 There are different subgroups within the domestic traveler to consider: